 3. Which groups of people are addressed?

 Young people are especially addressed aiming at inspiring and enabling them to design their living in the increasingly attractive rural area in a fulfilling meaningful way.
 The projects take responsibility for the dignity of people of different genders, ages, educational backgrounds, races and beliefs and for the protection and regeneration of the environment and nature.
-This project design is also attractive for urban professionals working part time in a home office to broaden their horizon.
+This project design is also attractive for urban professionals working part time in a home office and aiming at broadening their horizon.

 4. What has been done?

-The projects at Herzershof started in 2018 with the acquisition of an existing farm with greenhouses, a garden area, a dormitory, and a meetinghouse.
+The projects at Herzershof started in 2018 with the acquisition of an existing farm with greenhouses, a garden area, a dormitory, a meetinghouse, a mechanical workshop and auxiliary buildings.
 Right now, the renovation process improved the facilities for about 10 permanent inhabitants and additional sleeping facilities for about 12 short term trainees.
 Regenerative heating is implemented and the meeting house is getting a kitchen for hosting large groups.
 Already several mixed groups with participants from different countries were hosted in the frame of the EU Erasmus program.
 They focused on establishing social entrepreneurships in rural areas.

 5. What is planned to do?